justinrafi007/Myinfo/README.md

 # Myinfo
-This a web page on my info or portfolio
+This is a web page on my info or portfolio. thank you;